MIKNSJ/config/vim/linux_env_setup_docs.md

 # Linux Enviroment Setup Documentation

-We want to setup a Linux Environment for doing basic programming.
+We want to setup a Linux Environment for doing basic tasks.

 ***